open-component-model/MPAS/docs/concepts/projects.md

 When a new `ProjectSubscriptionBinding` is created, the Project controller should fetch `ProductInstallation` resource from the component associated with the subscription in the `ProjectSubscriptionBinding`'s '`spec.subscriptionRef` field.

-Using the `ProductionInstallation` resource the Project controller will generate a `ProductDeployment` manifest the project controller, product configuration file (if necessary) & production configuration README.
+Using the `ProductInstallation` resource, the Project controller will generate a `ProductDeployment` manifest, a product configuration file (if necessary) and a production configuration README.
 The Project controller will also check for any available `ProjectTargetBindings` and write these to the `ProductDeployment` manifest.

 These files will then be committed to the project repository on a new branch under the `products` directory in the repository.
 If the `GitRepository` has automatic pull-request creation enabled then a pull-request will be created.